-This was the first Passover, the children of Israel will observe a second Passover in the wilderness, the second year they are in the wilderness.
+This was the first Passover, the children of Israel will observe a second Passover in the wilderness, in the second year in the wilderness.
 But they will not observe it again until they enter the promise land of Israel, forty years after leaving Egypt.

 Passover is one of the commanded appointed times of Yehovah.
 It is a sacrifice made on the afternoon of the 14th day of the first month of the year.
 The sacrifice is to be made at the temple by the priests of Yehovah, and it is to be eaten at twilight that same day as a reminder of when the Israelites came out of Egypt.
 (This Appointed feast can not be kept as Yehovah commanded it without a temple, priest, and the nation of Israel being lead by a ruler who obeys Torah.)
 Therefore, when we celebrate on the 14th day of the first Biblical month, we are only having a memorial service, a Passover Seder.
 We are not, and should not, be offering a sacrifice in our backyard.

-When we first learned about the feast of God was when we read our Bible through from cover to cover.
-In Leviticus 23, God outlines his set apart appointments with His people.
+We first learned about the feast of God when we read our Bible through from cover to cover.
+In Leviticus 23, God outlines his special appointments with His people.
 The first appointment He gives to us is the weekly Sabbath.
 Sabbath is my favorite holiday.
 I love it because it comes every seven days, and it is a day of rest and remembrance.

 God doesn’t leave us to guess about how, when, and where He wants us to worship with Him.
 He gives us clear instructions.

 As we continued to read God’s Word and study it out, we found that God called us to remember certain days and to honor them and to be very careful to not worship Him in the ways of the nations around us that worship many gods.